florian-h05/linux_openhab-misc/openhab/reverse-proxy/REVERSE-PROXY.md

 NGINX [configuration file](/openhab/reverse-proxy/openhab-clientcert) for openHAB.
 When using this file, you __must change__:
 * line 14: ``<servername>`` to your servername
 * line 24: ``<ca>`` to the name or path of the certificate of your CA for client certificate authentication
-* line 25: ``<crl>`` to the name ot path of the certificate revocation list of your CA for client certificate authentication
+* line 25: ``<crl>`` to the name of path of the certificate revocation list of your CA for client certificate authentication

 ### Further setup:
 * Work in a directory you created for the next steps.